JanssenProject/jans/docs/cedarling/reference/cedarling-authz.md

 - `annotation_values(policy_ids, key)` — every value of one annotation key, duplicates preserved
 - `annotations_by_policy(policy_ids)` — annotations grouped by policy ID, loss-free

 Unknown policy IDs are silently skipped.
-Resolve annotations promptly after the authorization call, a concurrent policy-store refresh may swap the store, dropping IDs that no longer resolve.
+Resolve annotations promptly after the authorization call; a concurrent policy-store refresh may swap the store, dropping IDs that no longer resolve.

 See the [Interfaces](./cedarling-interfaces.md#annotation-lookup) reference for signatures and examples.